2013 Ecuadorian general election: Background

-The call for general elections happened on 18 October 2012.
+The call for general elections occurred on 18 October 2012.
 The election campaigns were officially launched on 4 January and ended on 14 February, as announced by CNE member Juan Pablo Pozo.

 Voters chose the president and vice president of the Republic, as well as national and provincial assembly members, members of the Andean Parliament, mayors, prefects, and other sectional officials.

 The seated President Correa, a two-term incumbent, is credited with bringing stability and prosperity to Ecuador's nearly 15 million people.
 A staunch friend of Venezuela's Hugo Chavez, he is usually described as "leftist" and "socialist."
 He is committed to poverty reduction through not just economic growth, but redistribution of wealth as well.
 As he told the CELAC Summit in 2015:

 "For the first time in the history of humanity this poverty is no longer due to a lack of resources, but rather is the fruit of inequality, and this, in turn, the product of perverse relations of power, where few have it all and many have nothing at all.”

 This approach has generated fervent support as well as hostility from wealthy sectors in Ecuador; for example, his land reform policies for giving unproductive land to poor peasants has worried agribusiness, particularly the large flower and banana producers.
 He has vastly expanded the number of workers on the public sector and made health and education free for all Ecuadorians.
 Some have argued that Correa has clamped down on dissent in the country's news media, although journalists in Ecuador are not risking their lives as they are in other countries of the region.
 His government has run record-high deficits.
 In 2009, Correa became the first president of Ecuador to win re-election in nearly a half-century.